mgjeong/device-opcua-java/README.md

 OPC-UA Device Service is implemented based on Device Service SDK.

-OPC-UA devices to generate Events and Readings to Core Data Micro Service.<br></br> Furthermore, users can send commands and get responses through Command and Control Micro Service.
+OPC-UA devices to generate Events and Readings to Core Data Micro Service.
+Furthermore, users can send commands and get responses through Command and Control Micro Service.

 ## Prerequisites ##
 - JDK